GIPdA/ZetaRF/README.md

 **Beta release, everything has not been tested yet!**

+	This library may not be directly compatible with any board implementing Si4455 chip!
+Currently it was only tested with ZETA-868-SO module from RF Solutions.

 ## Data Packets
 The Si4455 chip transmit and receive fixed size packets, and you have to set the packet size when initializing the library (see begin()).